nrkno/core-docs/src/readme.md

 ## Theme

-To turn on dark mode theme, set the `theme` option to `true` in the `index.html` containing the menu:
+To turn on theme switching, set the `theme` option to `true` or assign an object to override default options:

 ```html
 <ul>